Poverty rate in the United States 1990-2021

 Poverty in the United States

-As shown in the statistic above, the poverty rate among all people living in the Unites States has shifted within the last 15 years.
+As shown in the statistic above, the poverty rate among all people living in the United States has shifted within the last 15 years.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) defines poverty as follows: “Absolute poverty measures poverty in relation to the amount of money necessary to meet basic needs such as food, clothing, and shelter.
 The concept of absolute poverty is not concerned with broader quality of life issues or with the overall level of inequality in society.”

 The poverty rate in the United States varies widely across different ethnic groups.
-Black Americans are the ethnic group with the most people living in poverty in 2020, with about 19.5 percent of the Black population with an income below the poverty line.
-In comparison to that, only 8.2 percent of the White (non-Hispanic) population, were living below the poverty line in 2020.
+American Indians and Alaska Natives are the ethnic group with the most people living in poverty in 2022, with about 25 percent of the population earning an income below the poverty line.
+In comparison to that, only 8.6 percent of the White (non-Hispanic) population and the Asian population were living below the poverty line in 2022.